Devilox/bjcp-api-docs/docs/intro.md

 ## Why an API for developer to discover beer styles from BJCP ?

-If you are familiar with BJCP website, it's not easy to read and discover each beer style and we have access only to a big document (.pdf or .docx) with 100 pages that reference all beer styles.
+If you are familiar with BJCP website, it's not easy to read and discover each beer style and we only have access to a big document (.pdf or .docx) with 100 pages that reference all styles of beer.

 **Conclusion**:
-- These are not easily usable formats to be use for web application or mobile app, only pdf or docx formats.
+- These are not usable formats for web or mobile application.
 - The documentation is exclusively in English so it's not very exploitable for other countries.

 So i decided to:
-- Build an web administration to manage data of all beer styles easly with internationalization (only english for now)
+- Build a web administration to manage data for all beer styles easily with internationalization (only english for now)
 - Build a GraphQL API that can be used by developers.

 ## Discover API

-This API is open source.
+This API is an open-source project.

 [Discover API](../docs/discover)